-When I became a home educator I still desired to have a creative and beautiful environment.
-I wasn’t decorating bulletin boards any longer, but I did want to take the extra steps to make things aesthetically pleasing for my daughter.
+When I became a home educator I desired to have a creative and beautiful environment.
+I wasn’t a teacher decorating bulletin boards any longer, but I did want to take the extra steps to make things aesthetically pleasing for my daughter.
 Like her father and mother, she is very much impacted by the aesthetics around her.

-Creating a Homeschool Learning Room
+Creating A Homeschool Learning Room

 This was truly one of the best decisions I’ve ever made.
 We have a pleasant, aesthetically pleasing room in which to spend much of our learning time.
 There is lots of natural light from two large windows and pale yellow walls.
-It is a cheerful room in all seasons (which is important in the snowy north!).
+It is a cheerful room in all seasons (which is important in the snowy north).
 We have a birdbath just outside the window and the fireplace in the family room is in view in the next room.
 The aesthetics are relaxing and, I believe, help us to focus on our learning.
 The room also draws my daughter in during our “off” times.
 There are many things she can do in there beyond our formal learning and the pleasantness and easy accessibility make it ideal.

 Beauty Means Limiting Clutter